PrateekSingh2/VoteX2.0/README.md

 ## 🪜Hierarchy
-There are three levels of hierarchy in this Voting system:
+There are four levels of hierarchy in this Voting system:

 **1.)**  **Voter:** Any person who is voting to thier favourable representative in the election.
 He/She has only rights to first get registered themself on portal and then can be able to give vote to only one person and that vote cannot be changed further.